Headley, East Hampshire: Amenities

 Headley Cricket Club is to the west of the village centre, their grounds also accommodating bowls and soccer clubs.
-Headley CC play in the I'Anson league (2015) and have 3 senior teams, as well as youth teams.
+Headley CC play in the I'Anson league (2015) and have 3 senior men's teams, as well as ladies' and youth teams.

 The Holly Bush is a public house in the centre of the village.
-It dates from the 19th century.
-Its predecessor of the same name is believed to have been on the other side of the road when William Cobbett (Rural Rides) visited Headley in 1822.
+The current building dates from the 19th century.
+Its predecessor of the same name is believed to have been on the other side of the road when William Cobbett visited Headley in 1822 as part of his Rural Rides.

 Headley Theatre Club was founded in 1952, building on the success of a pageant held to celebrate the Festival of Britain the previous year.
 It was felt that an organisation should be formed in the Village to encourage such enthusiasm and talent on a more permanent basis.
 The Club puts on a pantomime, a 3-act play and a musical event each year.